MilleXi/plant_diseases_recognition/README.md

 # plant_diseases_recognition
-Here’s a draft for the README based on the information you provided:

----

-# Plant Diseases Recognition

 This project aims to develop a model for recognizing plant diseases using deep learning.
 The model is trained on the PlantVillage dataset, and it classifies different plant diseases based on images of leaves.